saularraffi/Tech-Interview-Notes/README.md

 4. Generalize the pattern
 5. Write code by combining recursive pattern with the base case(s)

+## > Dynamic Programming Methodology

+### Recursion

+1. Determine your base case(s)
+2. Determine how to get to the base case
+3. Determine how the solution for n (whatever your current input is) can leverage the solution for n - 1 (whatever the reduced input is)
+    - Visualize the problem as a tree
+4. Make the solution efficient --> leverage memoization

+### Tabulation

+1. Visualize the problem as a table
+2. Size the table based on the input(s) (may not necessarily be n, could be n + 1 for ex.)
+3. Initialize the table with default values
+    - Based on what the return value of the function will be
+4. Seed the trivial answer into the table --> this is your base case
+5. Iterate through the table, filling further positions in the table based on the current position

 ## > Questions To Ask Interviewer

 - Does the input data structure contain any of the following?